D2G7J1/code_samples/README.md

 # code_samples
-I look into some of my pet projects
+A look into some of my pet projects

+Each project is in it's own folder, feel free to check them out